openharmony/community/sig/sig_qt/sig_qt.md

 ### Work Goals

-The Qt SIG is responsible for porting and adapting the [Qt](https://qt.io) software development framework to OpenHarmony.
-It aims to facilitate the migration of applications developed based on Qt and supplement the development ecosystem of OpenHarmony.
-The adapted Qt code for the OpenHarmony platform will be submitted to the Qt community.
+Qt is a cross-platform C++ application framework used for developing graphical user interface applications, supporting mainstream operating systems such as Windows, Linux, MacOS, etc. The Qt SIG has extended the Qt framework to support OpenHarmony, assisting applications developed with Qt in quickly migrating and supplementing the software ecosystem for OpenHarmony.

 ### Work Scope

-The Qt framework porting and adaptation plan contributes to versions Qt5.12.12 and Qt5.15.11.
+The Qt framework porting and adaptation plan contributes to versions Qt5.12.12 and Qt5.15.12.

 The adaptation contribution plan for version Qt5.12.12 is as follows:
 | Module                   | Description                                                  | Supported |